 *Make sure that your pet has proper ID in the event that he/she gets lost.
 Consider microchipping your dog.

-*Keep your pets indoors and provide a secure place for your pet stay in.
+*Keep your pets in a secure place for your pet stay in.
 This can be a crate or a quiet, pet-proofed room in your home that does not receive as much outside noise.
 Dogs can try to chew their way out of an area when scared so make sure it is a secure area.
 Close your windows and front door to shut out outside noises.